Hans van Arum

 Hans van Arum (born 23 December 1966) is a Dutch football coach and former professional player, appearing as a striker in over 200 games in the Eredivisie with Vitesse, Willem II and RKC Waalwijk.

 Van Arum was head coach for AGOVV Apeldoorn in the Dutch Jupiler League, the interim head coach for SBV Vitesse in the Dutch Eredivisie, and head coach for the Houston Dutch Lions FC in the 2013 PDL season.
-In 2013 he is coaches SDV Barneveld in the Hoofdklasse.
+In 2013 he coached SDV Barneveld in the Hoofdklasse.